Histology

 particular project, including:

-electrolyte to record the action potentials fired by a neuron located
+saline solution is used to record action potentials fired by a neuron

-near the tip of the pipette.
-In most cases, the electrode is advanced
+at the tip of the pipette.
+The electrode is positioned using a micromanipulator.

-what one sees on the oscilloscope and/or computer is shown at right.
+What one sees on the oscilloscope or computer is shown at right.
 The

-advantage of this technique is that the neuron sampled is undamaged by
+advantage of this technique is that the neuron is not damaged by

 the recording process and one records the natural spontaneous electrical